MileHacker Logo

 Brasilia Federal District, Brazil Travel Guide

-Brasília sits on the Brazilian Central Plateau, approximately 1,172 meters (3,845 feet) at an elevation of.
+Brasília is situated on the Brazilian Central Plateau, approximately 1,172 meters (3,845 feet) above sea level.
 This elevated position gives it a distinct climate and expansive views.
 The adjacent terrain consists of the cerrado, Brazil's vast tropical savanna biome.
-This biome is known for its unique, twisted trees, diverse flora, and resilient wildlife.
-The city's design integrates these natural elements, with green spaces and wide avenues providing a sense of openness.
+This biome is renowned for its unique, twisted trees, diverse flora, and resilient wildlife.
+The city's design integrates these environmental elements, with green spaces and wide avenues providing a sense of openness.
 Its central location makes it a hub connecting Brazil'its various regions, both politically and geographically.

 Brasília At a Glance